Uniform Appraisal Dataset (UAD) 3.6 FAQ

 Yes, the Condition and Quality Ratings apply to all residential property types, including manufactured homes.
 This is a change from UAD 2.6.

-4. Have the Update Statuses for level of work completed changed?
+Have the Update Statuses for the interior features changed?

 This depends on whether it was original construction covering multiple years or additional construction done years later.